USING IRONXL

 With IronXL, you can accomplish a wide range of operations related to Microsoft Excel documents programmatically.
 You can perform tasks such as sorting strings or numbers, trimming and adding data, finding and replacing values, merging and unmerging cells, saving files, and more.
 It also allows you to validate spreadsheet data and define cell data types.
 Additionally, IronXL supports reading and writing CSV files.

 IronXL is available for purchase for $749.
 Customers also have the option to pay an annual membership fee for updates and product support.
 For an additional charge, IronXL provides unrestricted redistribution rights.
-To obtain more detailed pricing information, you can visit the relevant source by clicking here.
+To obtain more detailed pricing information, you can visit the licensing page.